 Step 4 Bynder needs the "bynder/bynder-php-sdk": "^1.0" .
 The directory /vendor/bynder/bynder-php-sdk should be present after the composer update.

-Step 1 Go to admin/config/media/bynder
+Step 1 Go to admin/config/services/bynder

 Step 2 Fill the configuration form with your Bynder API token details.
 The details will include Consumer Key, Consumer Secret, Token, Token Secret and Account domain.